top of page

 Reflections on this shōchū

-This was my first chance to enjoy Akita shochu, and by way of a nice suggestion from the shop owner.
+• This was my first chance to enjoy Akita shōchū, thanks to a nice suggestion from the shop owner.
+It made for a great introduction to the region’s style.

 Bottle label and Information